 Cruising in Dusky Sound, New Zealand

 Dusky Sound is the largest of the 14 ‘sounds’ (that are technically fjords) of the Fiordland National Park in southwest New Zealand.
-Forty-four (44) kilometres long from its head to its mouth in the Tasman Sea, and eight kilometres at its widest, Dusky Sound is vast, containing more than 500 islands and islets, and making it a rather complex fjord than what tourists might expect after seeing the more straightforward – and most popular – Milford Sound.
+Forty-four (44) kilometres long from its head to its mouth in the Tasman Sea, and eight kilometres at its widest, Dusky Sound is vast.
+It contains more than 500 islands and islets.
+Cruising in Dusky Sound explores a more complex fjord than tourists might expect after seeing the more straightforward Milford Sound.

 The fjord’s landscape, as described by Captain James Cook’s astronomer, is dominated by “a heap of mountains piled upon another until you lose their heads in the clouds.”
 Since Dusky Sound sits right in the path of winds blowing from the Antarctic, it often gets overcast and expectedly receives an unusually high amount of precipitation.
 Heavy rains maintain its native vegetation in lush condition and results to hundreds of temporary waterfalls cascading from sheer drops.